 At Ohio State’s Neurological Institute, we bring together neurologists, neurosurgeons, psychiatrists and physical medical and rehabilitation specialists.
 Patients come to us for treatments and services they cannot find elsewhere.

 The OSU Department of Psychiatry and Behavioral Health boasts one of the largest, most diverse faculty in the region.
-Medical students have an unparalleled opportunity to learn the most advanced approaches to mental health from a world-renowned leaders.

 Divisions and Clinical Centers